 Another big draw of robo-advisors, for many investors, is that an algorithm chooses your investments instead of a person.
 Many investors find this preferable since they believe it limits the amount of human error inherent in investment picking.
 While this may be true to a certain extent, just because robo-advisors base their investment decisions on algorithms does not mean they eliminate human error.
 Robots may make the decisions, but humans are still creating both the technology and the algorithms that power robo-advisors.

 The beginning of robo-advisors was more of an evolution than the instantaneous explosion it appears to be from the outside.

-Beginning in the early 2000s, financial advisors were using software to allocate assets and manage portfolios.
+In the early 2000s, financial advisors used software to allocate assets and manage portfolios.
 The only significant difference between this technology and the first robo-advisors was who had access to it.
-In the early 2000s, individual investors had to hire a human financial advisor to gain access.
-The first company to offer the service directly to investors, and therefore create the concept of the modern-day robo-advisor, was Betterment.
+In the early 2000s, individual investors hired a human financial advisor to gain access.
+The first company to offer the service directly to investors and, therefore, create the modern-day robo-advisor concept was Betterment.
 Betterment was established in 2008 but didn’t begin working with investors until 2010.

 Betterment’s success lay in the convergence of a few timely factors.

 First, the financial crisis of 2008 left many in need of low-cost investment options, which robo-advisors provided.
 The financial crisis also caused the public to lose faith in Wall Street.
 The public perceived robo-advisors as a disruptor in the industry and as having less connection to Wall Street, which the public blamed for the financial crisis.
 Finally, millennials, who had grown up with technology, had recently begun entering the workforce.
 These millennials felt more comfortable with technology than their older counterparts.
 They were starting to have money to invest, though not nearly enough to meet the minimums required by the standard human advisor.
 This convergence of events made it the perfect time for robo-advisors to flourish.